Overview

 The Bottom Line

 The Yocan Ari 2.0 is the best pen-style 510 battery available.
-It successfully brings OLED display technology and 0.1V precision to the classic pen form factor, with three size options that let you prioritize portability or battery life.
+It brings OLED display technology and 0.1V precision to the classic pen form factor, with three size options that let you prioritize portability or battery life.

 Looking for more Yocan products?
 Visit our Yocan brand page for the full lineup.